 Binge-eating disorder is defined as recurrent episodes of binge eating that leads to marked distress.
 Binge-eating episodes may be associated with eating much faster than normal, eating until uncomfortably full, eating large amounts of food when not physically hungry, eating alone due to embarrassment about the quantity of food intake, and/or feeling disgusted, depressed, or guilty after the binge eating episode.
 Binge-eating is defined as consuming a quantity of food that is larger than most individuals would eat in a discrete period of time, as well as a sense of lack of control during the binge episode.

-CBT/DBT Associates offers individual CBT and comprehensive DBT for adults and adolescents with eating disorders.
-We also offer a CBT group for adults with disordered eating behaviors.
+CBT/DBT Associates offers individual CBT and comprehensive DBT for adults with eating disorders.
+We also offer a CBT for adults with disordered eating behaviors.
 The determination of the appropriateness of CBT vs. DBT is based on the nature of other difficulties that the individual is struggling with.

 In her documentary “Miss Americana,” music icon Taylor Swift disclosed her history of eating disorders.
 Her revelation underscores the fact these disorders do not discriminate.
 According to the advocacy and awareness organization, Eating Disorders Coalition, they strike all genders, races, ethnicities and socioeconomic backgrounds.